Choose another writer in this calendar:

 Already in 1939 Döblin had started to work on the multi-volume novel, November 1918, an account of Germany's failed revolution.
 The tetralogy was not completed until 1950.
 Only an episode, Nocturno, was published in Los Angeles during Döblin's exile in the United States.
 Döblin himself called the work an "Erzählswerk", not a novel, because it was based on historical documents and mixed fictional and real life characters, such as Karl Liebknecht and Rosa Luxemburg.
 The first volume appeared in Holland in 1939, the second, third, and fourth volumes were published between 1948 and 1950.
 For a period, November 1918 did not attract a wide circle of readers, but found a new audience after it was reissued in paperback in 1978.
 Of the assassination of Liebknecht and Luxemburg Hans Mayer said in Der Spiegel, that "Größeres hat Döblin nicht geschrieben".

 Döblin returned to Europe in 1945 as a member of the French Ministry of Cultural Affairs, noting that people walked "down the street and past the dreadful ruins as if nothing had happened".
 Döblin served in Baden-Baden, Germany, as an education officer and published the magazine Das goldene Tor from 1946 to 1951.
 In 1949 he was a co-founder and vice-president of the literary section of Academy for Science and Literature in Mainz.
-Disappointed in the political development of his native country, Döblin settled in Paris in the early 1950s - he had become a French citizen in 1936.
+Disappointed in the political development of his native country, Döblin settled in Paris in the early 1950s - he had obtained French citizenship in 1936.
 In 1956 he entered a sanatorium at Freiburg in Breisgau.
 Before his death Döblin was for many years almost totally paralyzed.
 He died on June 26, 1957, at Emmendingen.
-Wolfgang Döblin (1915-1940), the author's son, was a highly talented mathematician, who joined the French army after obtaining in 1938 his doctor's degree from the Sorbonne.
+Wolfgang Döblin (1915-1940), the author's son, was a highly talented mathematician.
+He joined the French army after obtaining in 1938 his doctor's degree from the Sorbonne.
 Upon being captured in Housseras by the German's, he committed suicide.

 Döblin's last novel, Hamlet (1956), was an expression of his hope for a new Europe and reflected the author's Catholic faith.
 The work, which was brought out in East Germany, combined a family history with Jungian therapy sessions, and used allusions to Greek myths, medieval troubadour poetry, and other sources.